aaronwmorris/indi-allsky/README.md

 ## New Features
+* Moon Overlay
+    * Realtime accurate representation of illumination of the moon
 * Satellite Tracking
 * ADS-B Aircraft Tracking
     * Use a SDR to tag aircraft that appear in your camera